danknights/mice5035/README.md

 `ssh mesabi`

+Note: when you first log in, you will be on the "login" node.
+You are not allowed to run computations on this node.
+Instead, you can get to an interactive node for running computations with this command:

-`qsub -I -l "nodes=1:ppn=4,mem=16gb,walltime=02:00:00" -m p`
+`qsub -I -l "nodes=1:ppn=4,mem=16gb,walltime=02:00:00" -m p -q interactive`

-This will print out a few lines containing something like, `salloc: Nodes cn0123 are ready for job.` This tells you the name of the node to which you need to connect.
-In this case, the node name is `cn0123`, but you will have a different node.
+This may take a while to finish running.
+It will eventually print out a line like, `salloc: Granted job allocation`.
+This means that MSI has allocated a node for you to use.
+Now you just need to find out the name of that node so that you can connect to it.
+To find the name of your new node, run this:

+`squeue -u <your username>`, using your username in place of `<your username>`.
+In the last column of the output is the name of the node that you want to connect to.
+It will usually look something like, `cn0123`.

 Now you must connect to that node:

-`ssh cn0123` (Replace with your node name).
+`ssh cn0123` (Do not use `cn0123`; replace that with your node name).

 `module load qiime/1.8.0` (Load QIIME software)